-Generally I accept a new student each year.
+Generally, I accept one new student each year or every-other year.
 UConn’s admissions deadline is typically in mid-December, and we only accept students to start in the fall term.
 If you are interested in exploring the possibility of joining the lab, please read the full FAQ and be in touch.
 I consider prospective applicants beginning in the late summer before the application due date.
 To start the conversation, please send all of the materials below by email to Morgan Tingley.
 If it seems like you and this lab might be a good fit for your graduate training, I will get back in touch to set up a phone or Skype interview and, if appropriate, an in-person meeting.
 Please send:

 - A cover letter outlining who you are, your basic and applied interests, the kind of project you might want to do in graduate school, and your short- and long-term career goals.